 When you turn 16 years old you have the same right to confidentiality as an adult.
 More information on the law and people under 18 is available at

 The Australian Government provides health care for its citizens through the Medicare program which covers all or part of the costs associated with visiting your doctor.

 The first step is to obtain a Medicare card application form.
-Applications can be made in person at a Medicare office or by calling Medicare on 132 011 or by downloading the form
+Applications can be made in person at a Medicare office, by calling Medicare on 132 011 or visiting

 When you enrol you will need to show proof that you are eligible (e.g. a birth certificate or passport).
 Young people over the age of 15 are eligible to be enrolled on their own Medicare card.
 Once you have been approved, your Medicare card will then be sent to you in the mail or you can arrange to pick it up from a Medicare office.